What do you do with the last banana? You know, the one banana left from the bunch that gets riper by the day? The banana that no one will eat?

 Remove from oven and let cool until cool to touch.
 Hand out the forks and dig in!

-Or, to eat in a more civilized way, cut into squares and serve with a sprinkling of powdered sugar (or not, it really is good the way it is).
+Or, to eat it in a more civilized way, cut the cake into squares and serve with a sprinkling of powdered sugar (or not, it really is good the way it is).

-To doll it up, top with ice cream or fresh whipped cream and a drizzle of caramel sauce.
+To doll it up, top with ice cream, fresh whipped cream or a dollop of vanilla yogurt and a drizzle of caramel sauce.

 I did say it is versatile!